-The Board of Barbering and Cosmetology (BBC) set minimum standards for these programs of study: Cosmetology and Esthetics Programs.
+The Board of Barbering and Cosmetology (BBC) set minimum standards for these programs of study: Cosmetology Programs.
 The minimum number of class hours and the total clock hours for each course, as outlined in the program's Rules and Regulations booklet, must be met to qualify the student for licensure.

-Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education (BPPE) at 2535 Capitol Oaks Drive, Suite 400, Sacramento, CA 95834, www.bppe.ca.gov, tool-free telephone number (888) 370-7589 or by fax (916) 263-1897.
+Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education (BPPE) at 2535 Capitol Oaks Drive, Suite 400, Sacramento, CA 95833, www.bppe.ca.gov, toll-free (888) 370-7589 or by fax (916) 263-1897.